 - 4 strawberries sliced thin

-- 1 tbsp toasted sliced almonds
+- 1 tablespoon toasted sliced almonds

 Salad Dressing: Apple-Cider Honey-Mustard Vinaigrette (makes enough for 2 salads, you can store in refrigerator for up to a week)